History of the United States government: Presidency of George W. Bush (2001-2009)

 The September 11 attacks occurred during the presidency of George W. Bush, prompting major government reorganization, security reforms, and the war on terror.
 The Patriot Act greatly expanded the government's anti-terrorism measures, including expansions of government surveillance and legal justifications to treat suspects as terrorists.
 The Aviation and Transportation Security Act of 2001 created the Transportation Security Administration, and the Homeland Security Act of 2002 created the Department of Homeland Security.
 In response to the attacks, the United States invaded Afghanistan in 2001 and overthrew the Taliban government that harbored Al-Qaeda.
 The United States also invaded Iraq in 2003 to overthrow dictator Saddam Hussein.
 Other responses to terrorism include the Intelligence Reform and Terrorism Prevention Act of 2004 and the Protect America Act of 2007.

 Several tax cuts were passed under the Bush administration.
 The No Child Left Behind Act reformed education in 2002, and Medicare Part D was established in 2003.
-Near the end of Bush's presidency, the Financial crisis of 2007–2008 began, triggering the Great Recession.
+Near the end of Bush's presidency, the 2008 financial crisis began, triggering the Great Recession.
 The Economic Stimulus Act of 2008, the Housing and Economic Recovery Act of 2008, and the Emergency Economic Stabilization Act of 2008 were passed in response, and the Troubled Asset Relief Program was established to limit the economic burden of the recession.

 Present Era (2009-present)

 Presidency of Barack Obama (2009-2017)

-Barack Obama presided over the Great Recession and the War on Terror that began in the Bush administration.
+Barack Obama presided over the Great Recession and the war on terror that began in the Bush administration.
 The American Recovery and Reinvestment Act of 2009 and the Dodd–Frank Wall Street Reform and Consumer Protection Act of 2010 were passed in response to the Great Recession.
 The United States ended its occupation of Iraq in 2011, but military action continued to combat the Islamic State.
 The Affordable Care Act of 2010 reformed healthcare in the United States.
 The Joint Comprehensive Plan of Action was established in 2015 to prevent nuclear proliferation.
-In 2015, the Supreme Court ruled that the right to marry is guaranteed to same-sex couples in Obergefell v.
-Hodges.